kotlin-orm/ktorm/hexo-docs/source/en/connect-to-databases.md

 Easy to know what we do in the `connect` function.
 Just like any JDBC boilerplate code, Ktorm loads the MySQL database driver by `Class.forName` method first, then calls `DriverManager.getConnection` with your arguments to obtain a connection.

-> Of course, Ktorm dosen't call `DriverManager.getConnection` in the beginning.
+> Of course, Ktorm doesn't call `DriverManager.getConnection` in the beginning.
 Instead, we obtain connections only when it's really needed (such as executing a SQL), then close them after they are not useful anymore.
 Therefore, `Database` objects created by this way won't reuse any connections, creating connections frequently can lead to huge performance costs.
 It's highly recommended to use connection pools in your product environment.

 ## Connect with a Pool

-Ktorm dosen't limit you, you can use any connection pool you like, such as DBCP, C3P0 or Druid.
+Ktorm doesn't limit you, you can use any connection pool you like, such as DBCP, C3P0 or Druid.
 The `connect` function provides an overloaded edition which accepts a `DataSource` parameter, you just need to create a `DataSource` object and call that function with it:

 ````kotlin
 val dataSource = SingleConnectionDataSource() // Any DataSource implementation is OK.